No business income during the lockdowns?

 The UK Coronavirus lockdown made it difficult for companies to continue trading throughout 2020.
-However, 2021 has panned out the same, many companies continuing to face an uncertain future as the financial crisis throughout the world increases.
+However, 2021 has panned out the same.
+Many companies continue to face an uncertain future as financial crises around the world increase.

-Having a business not generating currently any income since lockdown therefore raises issues on what can you do?
+Having a business currently not generating any income, since lockdown therefore raises questions about what can you do?
 Importantly.
-Seek professional qualified insolvency advice to establish if your company is solvent.
-If not, you then risk being accused of wrongful trading if you continue to trade when insolvent.
+Seek professional qualified insolvency advice to determine if your company is solvent.
+If not, you risk being accused of wrongful trading if you continue to trade when insolvent.

-HBG Advisory is insolvency advisory specialists providing robust, impartial advice when your business has lost revenue during the lockdown and is therefore struggling due to the Coronavirus COVID-19 pandemic.
+HBG Advisory is insolvency advisory specialists providing robust, impartial advice when your business lost revenue during the lockdown and is therefore struggling due to the Coronavirus COVID-19 pandemic.

 Sources of emergency finance when your business has no income